Cumulocity-IoT/cumulocity-analytics-management/README.md

 </p>
 <br/>

-After the restart the Block will be available within the Steaming Analytisc Application.
+After the restart the Block will be available within the Steaming Analytics Application.
 Deleting a block will remove the block again.
 Keep in mind that no checking of any usage of that particular custom block is done an thus straming flows might not work anymore.

 <br/>